Skip to main content

 Rule 239.
 (1) A party to a contested case may serve upon all adverse parties written interrogatories to be answered by the party to whom the interrogatories are directed.

-(2) Interrogatories shall be answered separately and fully in writing under oath.
-If an interrogatory is objected to, the reasons for objection shall be stated in place of an answer.
-The answers shall be signed by the person making them and shall contain information that is available to the party served or that could be obtained by the party from its employees, agents, representatives, or persons who may testify on the party’s behalf.
+(2) Interrogatories must be answered separately and fully in writing under oath.
+If an interrogatory is objected to, the reasons for objection must be stated in place of an answer.
+The answers must be signed by the person making them and contain information that is available to the party served or that could be obtained by the party from its employees, agents, representatives, or persons who may testify on the party’s behalf.
 The party to whom the interrogatories are directed shall serve a copy of the answers on the party or the party’s attorney or authorized representative submitting the interrogatories and on all other parties or their attorneys or authorized representatives within 28 days after service of the interrogatories.

 (3) If any of the interrogatories have not been answered within the time specified under subrule (2) of this rule, then the tribunal, on motion and for good cause shown, may issue an order compelling a response.